zackiles/elasticsearch-odm/README.md

 match => Optional.
 An alias for the 'must' Query Option.
 Like Mongoose this matches name/value in documents.
 Also, instead of an object, just a string can be passed which will match against all document fields using the power of an Elasticsearch [QueryStringQuery](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html).

 queryOptions => Optional (can also use chaining instead).
 An object with Query Options.
 Here you can specifiy paging, filtering, sorting and other advanced options.
 [See here for more details](#query-options).
 You can set the first argument to null, and only use filters from the query options if you wanted.

+returns => Found documents, or null if nothing was found.

 Example: